dij0s/PETAL/thesis/bachelor_thesis.typ

   thesis-supervisor: "Prof. Jessen Page",
   thesis-co-supervisor: "Florian Desmons", // Optional, use none if not needed
   thesis-expert: "Nils Schüler", // Optional, use none if not needed
+  // thesis-id: "ISC-ID-2501", // Your thesis ID (from the official project description) or none if not used
+  project-repos: "https://github.com/dij0s/PETAL", // Your project repository

   school: "Haute École d'Ingénierie de Sion",
   programme: "Informatique et Systèmes de communication (ISC)",